MahmoudShaaban16/SOA-AI-Framework/README.md

 ## Overview

-This AI-powered Service-Oriented Architecture (SOA) Auto Recovery Framework is designed to enhance the resilience and performance of containerized applications.
+This AI-powered Service-Oriented Architecture (SOA) Auto Recovery Framework is designed based on the eShop solution (https://github.com/dotnet/eShop) to enhance the resilience and performance of containerized applications.
 It provides intelligent monitoring, prediction, and optimization capabilities to automatically detect, prevent, and recover from potential issues in your microservices environment.

 ## Key Components